 Holiday festivities, high heels and foot pain, Oh My!

 Do the shoe boxes in your closet bear the names Manolo or Jimmy Choo?
-If so, there's a good chance high heels are a big part of your life.
+If so, there's a good chance high heels are a big part of your foot pain.

 Carrie Bradshaw in Sex and the City may have chased taxis, and sometimes a dog in the park while teetering on 4-inch stilettos, but high-heels in the real world can be a bit different.